luca-pal/luca-pal/README.md

 # 🔵🔵 Look a Luca 🔵🔵

 -> Computer Software Engineering student
---> Software Developer in progress
+--> Junior Software Developer
----> Scuba Divemaster, comfortable under pressure
+---> Scuba Divemaster, comfortable under pressure and fuelled by sushi
-----> On a quest to turn coffee, tea and the occasional mate into clean code
+----> On a quest to turn coffee, tea and the occasional mate into clean code and interesting projects

 ---